CirceAurora/Europa-Server-Rules/rules.md

 `2.3)` Setting a completely transparent profile picture.**¹**
 `2.4)` Impersonating in full or in part.
 Discord Bots and Users, YouTubers, and real people are included.
 `2.5)` Using alternate accounts .
 All alternate accounts will be banned.**²**
+`2.6)` If you are banned from the Twitch channel, you will be banned from here and vice versa.

 `3)  ` **Chat and Voice Rules** - This is friendly environment for everyone; applicable rules apply in DMs as well.
 `3.1)` Causing drama or bringing in drama.
 This is a safe place for everyone!